Chat with Student

 Here is some more information on one of the models – Тhe Meikirch Model of Health.

-(i) Individual determinants of health that include
+1. Individual determinants of health

-(a) Demands of life (as outlined above)
+Demands of life :

-(iii) Environmental determinants
+Environmental determinants of health:

 The merkish model of health